 Contributions: Georgia law provides that employee contributions to the plan shall be in an amount established by the Board of Trustees not to exceed one-half of one percent of the member’s earnable compensation.
-There were no employer contributions required for the fiscal year ended June 30, 2019.
+There were no employer contributions required for the fiscal year ended June 30, 2021.

-OPEB Liabilities, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB
+OPEB Asset, OPEB Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to OPEB

-At June 30, 2019, the Institution reported an asset of $457,616.00 for its proportionate share of the net OPEB asset.
-The net OPEB asset was measured as of June 30, 2018.
-The total OPEB asset used to calculate the net OPEB asset was based on an actuarial valuation as of June 30, 2017.
-An expected total OPEB asset as of June 30, 2018 was determined using standard roll-forward techniques.
-The Institution’s proportion of the net OPEB asset was based on actual member salaries reported to the SEAD-OPEB plan during the fiscal year ended June 30, 2018.
-At June 30, 2018, the Institution’s proportion was 0.169083%, which was an increase of 0.005504% from its proportion measured as of June 30, 2017.
+At June 30, 2021, the College reported an asset of $XXXXXXX for its proportionate share of the net OPEB asset.
+The net OPEB asset was measured as of June 30, 2020.
+The total OPEB asset used to calculate the net OPEB asset was based on an actuarial valuation as of June 30, 2019.
+An expected total OPEB asset as of June 30, 2020 was determined using standard roll-forward techniques.
+The College’s proportion of the net OPEB asset was based on actual member salaries reported to the SEAD-OPEB plan during the fiscal year ended June 30, 2020.
+At June 30, 2020, the College’s proportion was XXXXXX%, which was an decrease of 0.XXXXX% from its proportion measured as of June 30, 2019.

-For the year ended June 30, 2019, the Institution recognized a credit to OPEB expense of $40,031.00.
-At June 30, 2019, the Institution reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2021, the College recognized a credit to OPEB expense of $XXXXX.
+At June 30, 2021, the College reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

 Amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows: